jlfaucher/executor/incubator/ooRexxShell/readme.txt

   See:
   http://blogs.msdn.com/michkap/archive/2005/02/08/369197.aspx
   http://en.wikipedia.org/wiki/Windows-1252

-- Under Windows, if you launch a GUI application then the ooRexxShell will wait until the end of the execution (which is not the case when launched from the command prompt).
+- Assuming you defined this doskey macro : ll=ls -lap $*
+  you will see a difference of behavior between
+  CMD> ll
+  and
+  CMD> cmd ll
+  and
+  ooRexx[CMD]> 'll'
+  and
+  ooRexx[CMD]> ll
+  - In the first case, the macro works as expected.
+  - In the second and third case, the macro is not expanded.
+This is because the macro expansion is done by readline (not when evaluating the command) and only the first word of the command line is expanded by doskey (here "cmd" or 'll' is the first word).
+  - In the last case, the macro is expanded, but you don't what that... ls -lap
+        Nonnumeric value ("LS") used in arithmetic operation RC= 41.1
+  [Note : these problems do not occur under Linux with Bash because the aliases are expanded only when the interpreter is Bash and the command is evaluated.]

+Known problems under all platforms :

-- All platforms, when the first word of the command is an interpreter name, then it is assumed you want to temporarily select this interpreter.
+- When the first word of the command is an interpreter name, then it is assumed you want to temporarily select this interpreter.
 The first word is removed from the command passed to the subcommand handler.
 Ex : if you enter cmd /? then only /? will be executed.
   If you want to execute this interpreter instead of selecting it, then you can enter :
   "cmd" /?
   cmd cmd /?
+  "bash" --help
+  bash bash --help

 See demo/hostemu_from_THE.png